stevengeeky/mario-monitor/README.md

 ## Features

-* Display of basic mechanistic values which are read directly from the in-game RAM: the player's velocity and position, sprites' velocities and positions, timers, etc.
+* Keep track of all basic mechanistic values you're expecting, such as the position and velocity of the player and all normal sprites, basic timers, etc. every single frame.

-* Prediction of walljumps and corner-clips for every tile on the screen; recalculated every frame.
+* Never worry about spending hours on a walljump or corner clip again, predict where you can corner clip and walljump for every part of the screen, every frame.

+* Streamline your corner clipping attempts with a timer that predicts how long you have to keep running in order to achieve corner clipping conditions.

 ## Requirements

-* lsnes rr1-&Delta;18&epsilon;3, or any version of lsnes which supports global memory references.
+* lsnes rr1-&Delta;18&epsilon;3, a beta- (rr2) compatible version will soon be built.